Home of the Two-Time USA Hockey National Champions

 gotta play the games and the Arizona State Champs were not going down without a fight.
 Like the last two games,

-it’s the Metros that strike first on a tally from Hunter Echter, his second of the tournament.
-The Metros put ten shots
+it’s the Metros that strike first on a tally from Hunter Echter (Brody Herman), his second of the tournament.
+The Metros put

-on goal and hold the Pioneers to just five-Sioux City looks to be in control of this one.
+ten shots on goal and hold the Pioneers to just five during thr opening period – Sioux City looks to be in control of this one.

 However, the Pioneers are able to tie the game up in the second and the final period looks to be a dandy.
 Unfortunately,

-it’s not…an Arizona goal just ten seconds into the period zaps the Metros.
+it’s not…an Arizona goal, just ten seconds into the period, zaps the Metros.
 They play the remainder of the game drained.
-The

 the latter one an empty netter.